Patience In A Impatience World

 A year ago, I and some colleagues of mine had the opportunity of attending and presenting at a conference at Cambuslang,

-A year ago, I and some colleagues of mine had the opportunity of attending and presenting at a conference at Cambuslang, Scotland.
 This was facilitated by our supervisor who spurred us on.
 It was an awesome and thrilling experience; accommodation already catered for; with the opportunity to interact and network with people working in various sectors.

 The basis of this devotion stems from when I was set to leave Cambuslang.
 I had earlier purchased tickets that would take me from Piccadilly, Manchester to Glasgow Central and to Cambuslang.
 My colleagues had purchased tickets that were similar, but a one way ticket via a different train.
 However, we all went aboard the same train from Cambuslang; Glasgow Central.
 At Glasgow Central, my train was to depart for 5:30pm as confirmed by my ticket.

 Why did I share you may ask?
 We live in a world that wants everything fast, a microwave age I would describe our generation.
-Our nature/flesh before we came into recognition of the beauty of the cross was constantly impatient.
+Our nature before we came into recognition of the beauty of the cross was constantly impatient.
 It was impatience that led Cain to kill Abel because if he was patient enough to learn from his mistakes through his brother, he would have had his next offering accepted.
 It was impatience that led Sarah to convince her husband to take in Hagar in order to birth her a child which led to the consequences that followed.
 It was impatience that led Moses to strike the rock than to speak to the rock that caused him not to possess the land apportioned to him (Genesis: 4 v 6-16: 1- 5; Num.20: 8-12)

 How many times have we been pressurized in joining the camp of the crowd, be it in business, relationships, education, or choice of job?
 God never intended that we be crowd followers, but Christ followers.
 He only knows our future which is good not of evil, but grant we the privileged of accessing His expected end for us.
 On the voyage to Rome, when Paul was in the tempest with the other prisoners, who he had warned of the sailing due to the bad weather, his warning was ignored.
 He called the crew together and said,

 Thus, this should encourage us not to feel that all hope is lost due to consequences of our impatience.
-Thus, if we are sincere to come unto God in true repentance, He is ever ready to restore His joy, joy of salvation in our lives and His will over our lives will be fulfilled.
+Thus, if we are sincere to come unto God in true repentance, He is ever ready to restore His joy, the joy of salvation in our lives and His will over our lives will be fulfilled.
 We are to shine the light of God’s glory as patient beings manifesting the fruit of patience through the Holy Spirit as rooted in God’s word unto an impatient world.